-Not all amplifiers are the same and are therfore classified according to their circuit configurations and
+Amplifier is the generic term used to describe a circuit which increases its input signal, but not all amplifiers are the same as they are classified according to their circuit configurations and methods of operation.

 |Small Signal||Common Emitter||Class A Amplifier||Direct Current (DC)|

 |Large Signal||Common Base||Class B Amplifier||Audio Frequencies (AF)|

 |Class C Amplifier||VHF, UHF and SHF